 Driving time: 10 hours Stopover: 2 nights You can't miss: Hiking in the National Park Stay: 1 day

 Renwick is a little town in the north of the South Island.
 It is a very quiet and relaxing place to stay.
 The view over the vineyards looks incredible, especially in autumn when the leaves are shining in orange hues.
 I stopped there to do some winetasting and drive from winery to winery with a bike.
 I loved that experience and the atmosphere in Renwick in general.

 Driving time: 2,5 hours You can't miss: Winetasting on a bike

 The last stop on the South Island was Picton, from where the ferry to the North Island is leaving.
-We did not do much during our stay, except a hike to the view-point over the harbor.
+I did not do much during my stay, except a hike to the view-point over the harbor.

 Driving time: 30 minutes You can't miss: Picton Harbour View Track Stay: 1 night

 After two beautiful weeks at the South Island, I had one week left to explore the North Island of New Zealand.
 To help you get an overview where I have been, here’s my route: